Skip to main content

 • Center for Disease Control and Prevention funding for registry ceased

-• Department of Human Services receives approval for a Home and Community-Based Services (HCBS) Medicaid Waiver for Traumatic Brain Injury
+• Health and Human Services receives approval for a Home and Community-Based Services (HCBS) Medicaid Waiver for Traumatic Brain Injury

 1992